 Here are some common pros and cons to help you decide how to best structure your graduate school experience.

-What are the benefits of going to school full-time?
+The benefits of going to grad school full time

-- Potentially finishing your degree sooner than if you pursued it part-time, which may help you reach your professional goals more quickly.
+- Potentially finishing your degree earlier than you would otherwise.
 A full-time graduate degree can be completed in 18 to 24 months, whereas a part-time degree can take 36 months or more.

 - Reduced Income.
-Unless you opt to pursue grad school full-time and work full-time, you will likely not earning a salary while in graduate school.
-Depending on your financial situation, this may result in taking out additional loans while you are a student.
+Unless you opt to pursue grad school full time and work full time, you will likely not be earning a salary while getting your graduate degree.
+Depending on your financial situation, this may result in taking out additional loans.

-There’s a lot to consider as you determine whether attending grad school full or part-time will be right for you.
-As always, there are likely additional considerations specific to your school so be sure to keep in close contact with your graduate school office to assess the options that may be available to you.
-Be sure to also read our articles Going to Grad School Part-Time and Are you Financially Ready for Grad School to further inform your decision.
+There’s a lot to think about as you determine whether going to grad school full time will be right for you.
+This includes additional considerations that may be specific to your desired school or program, so be sure to keep in close contact with the admissions offices to assess all the available options.